prenagha/notes2cloud/README.md

 You probably need to be a fiddler to get this to work for you, but it was a painful enough itch for me that I built this to scratch it.
 Figured there are others that have same problem (everyone that works at a place using Lotus Notes).

+# Mail Export Purpose

+Tired of the woeful Lotus Notes Client archive search capability?
+Wish you could have a local copy of your mail?

+Notes2Cloud also includes the ability to read messages from iNotes and write them to a local filesystem in standard Unix/Mac Maildir format.
+Couple this with a local IMAP server (like dovecot on Mac) and you have a full local replica of your messages and can use the searching capability in IMAP and your mail client.

 # Other Notes